dm-uporov/easyargs/README.md

 // If you want to get result from activity, you have to provide a request code startForResult<ExampleActivity>(123, item.asArg())
-// To wrap argument as result just use val result = item.asArg().asIntent()
+// To wrap argument as result just use "asIntent" extension val result = item.asArg().asIntent()

 // Create a fragment